 3D Printing in the Library

-Library & Information Services 3D Printing Service is available for use by current James Cook Universty students and staff.
-The printers are conveniently located on the ground floor of the Cairns Campus Library and the Mabo Library in Townsville.
+Library & Information Services 3D Printing Service is available for use by current James Cook University students and staff.
+The printers are conveniently located on the ground floor of the Cairns Campus Library and the Eddie Koiki Mabo Library in Townsville.